-Using a credit card with a high-interest rate is even riskier, so it is vital to pay off the debt before you are charged with a large interest percentage on top of your current debt.
+Using a credit card with a high interest rate is even riskier, so it is vital to pay off the debt before you are charged with a large interest percentage on top of your current debt.
 Your credit score will suffer if you do not pay off your credit card on time each month.
-The higher your utilization (the amount of credit you use compared to the amount of credit you have), the lower your credit score might be.
-The sooner you take care of your debt, the sooner you can repair your credit score and get back on track to buying a car, house, or another important purchase.
+The higher your utilization (the amount of credit you use compared to the amount of credit you have), the lower you credit score will be.
+The sooner you take care of your debt, the sooner you will repair your credit score and get back on track to buying a car, house, or another important purchase.

-Those aged 18 to 22 carry the least amount of credit card debt since they are least likely to have credit cards and have the least chance of attaining a high-balance credit line.
-In contrast, 43 to 47-year-olds have the highest amount of credit card debt.
-See the chart below for statistics on credit card by age:
+Those aged 18-22 carry the least amount of credit card debt since they are least likely to have credit cards and have the least chance of attaining a high-balance credit line.
+In contrast, 43-47 year olds have the highest amount of credit card debt.
+Read below to see the statistics on credit cards by age:

 The data below shows that Generation X and Baby Boomers have the greatest amount of credit card debt.
 Since these groups tend to have a higher income, they spend more money than other generations do.

 Those who make more money will likely have larger amounts of debt.
 That's what the data shows us in the following chart that shows the average debt amount of debt by income percentile.

 It should be noted that while those who make more owe more, it may be easier for them to pay off their debt.
 High earners have usually have a lower debt-to-income ratio.